MultiCraft/repixture/mods/rp_mobs/README.txt

 ## Priorities

-There are many mob mods for Minetest, but Repixture has its own brand-new mob API specifically created for Repixture.
+There are many mob mods for Luanti, but Repixture has its own brand-new mob API specifically created for Repixture.
 The priorities of the Repixture Mobs API are:

 * Flexibility: The API should not restrict what mobs can do